vlang/vls/README.md

 ## Current Status
 VLS is a work-in-progress.
 It has issues with memory management (for now) and may not be guaranteed to work on large codebases.

-Windows support is also unstable for now.
-Please file an issue if you experience problems with it.

 ## Installation
 Installation requires you to have Git and V installed and compile the language server by yourself.
 You need to execute the following:
 ```